Skyrim-line/NovaGraph/README.md

 # Novagraph
 A WebAssembly Project which uses C++ to deliver high-performance graph analytics.

+This project is part of my UNSW Honours Thesis and the description can be found at [TMS](https://thesis.cse.unsw.edu.au/topic/767).

 ## Build
 TO compile, ensure the igraph library has been built and `build-wasm` includes the correct header files.
 ```bash